KorayGocmen/openforum/README.md

-# Jukebox Messaging API
+# Open Forum API
-This is the official documentation for Jukebox Messaging API, developed on Node.js.
+This is the official documentation for Open Forum API, developed on Node.js.
 This documentation includes schemas, tables and detailed examples of how to use the routes.

-Jukebox Messaging API is hosted on Heroku anc can be reached at (http://jukebox-messaging-api.herokuapp.com)
+Open Forum API is hosted on Heroku and can be reached at (https://open-forum-api.herokuapp.com/)

-Any changes will be noted in the changelof below.
+Any changes will be noted in the changelog below.

 This markdown file can be read in any markdown viewer such as  [Dillinger.io](http://dillinger.io/).